 3. Condition

-Watches in working condition with original parts are far more valuable than damaged or heavily restored pieces.
+Original parts and condition are worth far more than a damaged or heavily restored watch.

 4. Materials